FREQUENTLY ASKED QUESTIONS

 Patient and public involvement and engagement (PPIE) involves carrying out research with or by patients or members of the public, rather than carrying out research about or for patients or members of the public.

-Most funding applications require substantial PPIE to be included in the study design.
+Most funding applications also require substantial PPIE to be included in the study design.

 Who leads PPIE for the NIHR HRC in Paediatrics and Child Health?

 Jen Preston leads our PPIE work.
-For over 15 years, Jen’s main role has been to develop and implement a strategy for involving children, young people, parents and carers in all aspects of health research to ensure the inclusion of a lay perspective in the design and delivery of paediatric research.
-Jen currently works at Alder Hey Children’s NHS Foundation Trust.
+For over 15 years, Jen’s main role has been to develop and implement a strategy for involving children, young people, parents, and carers in all aspects of health research to ensure the inclusion of a lay perspective in the design and delivery of paediatric research.

 Jen set up and co-ordinates GenerationR, which consists of many Young People’s Advisory Groups (YPAGs), based around the UK.
 The YPAGs meet regularly to learn about clinical and other health related research and discuss how to make it work better for young people.
 GenerationR has enabled hundreds of young people to have a voice in research design and delivery both nationally and internationally.